Sage has been celebrating the Wheel of the Year for 25+ years, and being a holiday junkie, she just can't get enough of the sabbats!

-Transitions can be difficult—it is often hard to let go of the past and move on.
-Sometimes we can get stuck on a particular part of the past, such as a breakup, death of a loved one or losing something important (a home, a job, a way of life, etc.).
-Sometimes we try to cling to what we consider happier times, and sometimes we just can't get over a trauma and keep reliving it in the mind.
+Transitions can be tricky—it is often hard to let go of the past and move on.
+Sometimes we can get stuck on a particular part of the past, such as a breakup, death of a loved one, or losing something important (a home, a job, a way of life, etc.).
+Sometimes we try to cling to what we consider happier times, and sometimes we can’t get over trauma and keep reliving it in the mind.

 Try this simple Samhain apple spell to get rid of those links to the past that are holding you back.

 This is a very simple spell; all you need for it is an apple.

 When and where you perform this spell is also up to you.
 It doesn’t have to be Samhain night—it can be in the afternoon or the week before.
 You can perform the spell during your formal ritual, or if you prefer, you can sit quietly on a park bench and cast it right out in the open.
 Don’t worry—it all takes place internally, and there is nothing dramatic enough to draw attention to yourself.

 What makes this spell work is the personal power you’re able to build up and put into the intent.
 We call this “raising energy.”
 It requires working up your emotions and mentally pouring them into an item (in this case, an apple) to forge a connection.

 Think about how you felt in your past situation.
 If it was a person you loved, think about how you felt when you were with that person.
 If it was something you lost, consider how it made you feel when you had it.
 Hold the apple and start pouring those emotions into it.

 Include in this list all of the good things you took away from the situation.
 If it’s a person who is no longer part of your life, think about all the great times you had, the things that person gave you.
 Maybe it wasn’t a good relationship; that doesn’t mean you can’t walk away with something good.
 For example, If you are trying to get over an abusive ex, what have you learned from the experience?
 You may have learned you are stronger than you thought, or that you have other people you can count on when you’re in need.